HezekiahAO/KOKO/README.md

 Koko is in active early development, built by team **Neural5** as part of **TheUdaraProject Hackathon**.

+The web MVP is live and working at: [KOKO](https://koko-fronted.onrender.com).
+The goal is a fully autonomous AI agent that doesn't just generate outputs — but follows through on them.

-> *"We're just getting started — and we can't wait to show you what she becomes."*
+> *"We're just getting started and we can't wait to show you what she becomes."*

 <br/>